Back to Insights

 3. Setting your budget –

 You’ll need to figure out how much you can realistically spend before choosing a plan (or plans).
-For a Microsoft 365 migration you will need two budgets: one for the licence fees, and one for the migration related costs.
+For a Microsoft 365 migration, you will need two budgets: one for the licence fees, and one for the migration-related costs.

-Microsoft 365 licences are typically billed on a month-to-month, per user basis (some places will allow you to sign an annual licence but there is usually less flexibility when you do that with switching and cancelling licences).
+Microsoft 365 licences are typically billed on a month-to-month, per-user basis (some places will allow you to sign an annual licence but there is usually less flexibility when you do that with switching and cancelling licences).
 How much can you spend on licences per employee?
 How much can you be spending on your entire team?
 Don’t forget to consider any hire planned in your budget!

 It is not free of migrations.
 If you have an IT person or team in-house, you may be able to do it to save some money yourself.
-However, most businesses are better off working with a Microsoft Partner experience (like Teceze!) to do the migration.
+However, most businesses are better off working with a Microsoft Partner experience (like Teceze!) to migrate.
 Migration costs can vary widely depending on your size and how much data you need to migrate, but you can plan on spending at least a few thousand dollars (more if you’ve got a lot of data or a lot of staff).

 4. Compare and Choose Plans –

-This is the part where things can get overwhelming, because there are so many choices to make.
+This is the part where things can get overwhelming because there are so many choices to make.
 Go ahead and remove any that fall outside your budget to cut the options that you need to look at.
 If you have more than 300 users, go ahead and delete the business plans (Company Basics, Company, and Business Premium) – they all have a maximum user limit of 300 people.

 If you don’t know exactly what feature aligns with which plan, it’s ok.
 With that, too, a Microsoft partner can help.